c2m2/VRL-VRN-Generator/README.md

 4. Open the template project via `File->New Project from template->Mesh generation - Example workflow` from within VRL-Studio

 ### From release (precompiled)
-1. Download a release from the tab on the right
+1. Download a release from the tab on the right (Chose the file `vrl_plugin.zip` from any release)
+2. Decompress the `vrl-plugin.zip` which will create the file `VRL-VRN-Generator.jar`.
-2. Open VRL-Studio and install the plugin via `Plugins->Install Plugin`
+3. Open VRL-Studio and install the plugin via `Plugins->Install Plugin` and select `VRL-VRN-Generator.jar`.
 3. Restart VRL-Studio and open the template project from `File->New Project from template`.

 Familarize with the example workflow, then provide `.swc` files from a database, e.g. *NeuroMorpho.org*.